alexandru-avram/Documentation/Python/03. Web Development/README.md

 #### Add App to project
     1. Add app to `settings.py` in the `INSTALLED_APPS` list
     2. Add app and path to `ulrs.py`

-### Django Project Basic Structure
-- `__init__.py`: blank Python script that due to its special name let’s Python know that this directory can be treated as a package
-- `settings.py`: where you will store all your project settings
-- `urls.py`: Python script that will store all the URL patterns for your project. different pages for the web application
-- `wsgi.py`: Python script that acts as the Web Server Gateway Interface, helping us deploy our web app to production
-- `manage.py`: Python script that is associated with many commands as we build our web app

-### Django App Basic Structure
-- `__init__.py`: blank Python script that due to its special name let’s Python know that this directory can be treated as a package
-- `admin.py`: register your models here which Django will then use them with Django’s admin interface
-- `apps.py`: you can place application specific configurations
-- `models.py`: store the application’s data models
-- `tests.py`: store test functions to test your code
-- `views.py`: you have functions that handle requests and return responses
-- `Migrations` folder: this directory stores database specific information as it relates to the models